chrischang7312/Data-Case-Study/README.md

 # Data-Case-Study

-Look inside data_analysis.py for the data suite
+Look inside data_analysis.py for the suite used to download, store, analyze and visualize these graphs.

 ![Alt text](https://github.com/chrischang7312/Data-Case-Study/blob/master/longshortratio.jpg?raw=true "Ratio between Long and Short for Soybeans")